Weak Identification with Bounds in a Class of Minimum Distance Models: Estimation Limit Theory

 \subsection{Convergence Rate}

-This section derives the convergence rate of the components of $\hat\theta_n$ along the different types of sequences defined in section 3.2.
+This section derives the convergence rate of the components of $\hat\theta_n$ for the identification strengths defined in Section 3.2.
+We exploit the fact that the reduced-form model is strongly identified so we can use familiar regularity conditions.
 We first assume the reduced-form objective function is regular in the sense that it satisfies a quadratic expansion.
 Let $\delta_n=\delta(\theta_n)$.
 For every $\delta\in\delta(\breve{\Theta})$, let